MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 Cached images are stored in ``.cache/images``, which is located in the :ref:`application output folder <application_output_folder>`.
 You may delete this directory to force the generation of all images in your application.
-An image that was previously generated but is no longer listed in the `images.list` files when the application is launched will be deleted from the cache directory.
+An image that was previously generated but is no longer listed in the ``*.images.list`` files when the application is launched will be deleted from the cache directory.

 .. warning:: When :ref:`testing an Image Generator extension project<section_image_generator_test_extension_project>`, the image cache is automatically disabled.